 Communicate well - Being a good communicator is at the top of every "what skills does a product manager need" list.
-As the CEO of the product, it's is their job to communicate vision and strategy.
+As the product lead, it's is their job to communicate vision and strategy.
 If they cannot clearly talk about themselves and their background, how are they going to talk to a customer about a complex product problem?

 Handle pressure - There is no doubt that interviews can be stressful and nerves can come into play.
 But that can actually be a good thing when trying to hire the right product manager.
 How they manage themselves under the stress of an interview can give you an indication of how they will be able to handle a release gone wrong or a customer demanding a certain feature right now.

 Ask great questions - Successful product managers also know they will be working across many areas of the business and care to understand how teams are organized and operate.
 Not to mention they are inherently curious.

 Did your candidate ask how the customer success team currently gets new product updates?
 Or how sales gets support on deals that need a deeper product knowledge?
 If not, it might be a red flag that you are talking to a product manager who does not understand the importance serving as a bridge between engineering and other areas of the business.